 That would make you a millionaire.
 And statistics show that less than 2 out of every 10 households in the US have a million-dollar net worth.

 Do You Want to Live Off Your Investments Some Day?

-If you are not able to live off your investments right now, then start doing the right things today, so you can live off investments in the future.
+If you are not able to live off your investments right now, then start doing the right things today and stay away from money problems.
+So you can live off investments in the future.

 Activities while you are still working:

 - Reduce expenses in areas where you are able to do so

 - Look for ways to increase your income